iyifr/iyi/src/content/blog/Should you do open source.md

 I want to believe you feel a sense of pride, seeing your thing in the wild like that.
 That's because it's not about what you can get... it's about what you have to give.

-Avoid grifting at all costs.
+Avoid grifting.
 Avoid having a taker's mindset.

-Don't call yourself an open-source startup if some parts of your platform are not open source.
+Don't call your startup an open source startup if some parts of your platforms are closed source.

-Don't try to make profit off people's hard work without taking the proper steps, attribution and what not.
+Don't try to make profit off people's hard work without taking the proper steps, attribution and what not...

-Don't parade as an "open source developer".. except you're trying to impress a tech recruiter or you're shilling for views on LinkedIn.
-What did you make ? what did you contribute ?

 ### Please don't do this

-Most importantly.. you wouldn't write an article vaguely saying "open source" is the way to a remote job in US on a fat, sexy salary.
+Most importantly.. you wouldn't write an article vaguely saying "open source" is the way to a remote job in US on a fat salary.

 That would be a pathetically ignorant thing to do.

-What do you even mean when you say this??

 Africans read that and go crazy. "$100k a year!!" , "Relocate to the US!!".
 Getting a job like this can seriously change the average programmer's life here.
 You seriously think it's just Americans and Europeans reading your blog ?
 You're selling a narrative that doesn't help anyone.

+You won't get a job in tech just by doing open source.

+You get a job in tech by being a cracked programmer and providing overwhelming evidence that you are skilled.

+> Cracked - To be incredibly skilled and valuable.

+It's hard and even I, the writer of this blog post is navigating this unskillfully at the moment (but getting better)

 ### The OSS Contribution CheckList